qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-benchmark.md

 * **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.**
 * `Qdrant` and `Milvus` are generally the fastest engines.
 Plus, the time they need to build internal search structures is 3-10x lower depending on config.
 * `Redis` does better than the others while using one thread only.
 When we just use a single thread, the bottleneck is likely to be the python clients, not the servers, where `Redis`'s custom protocol gives it an advantage.
 However, Redis is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
+* `Elasticsearch` is the slowest in terms of indexing time, followed by `Redis`.
+The difference is 4-10x when compared to `Qdrant`!
 * There is a noticeable difference between engines that try to do a single HNSW index and those with multiple segments.
 Single-segment leads to higher RPS but lowers the precision and higher indexing time. `Qdrant` allows you to configure the number of segments to achieve your desired goal.